-2. Prepare the tubes.
-When all the tubes are ready, raise your HELP card to get a colorimeter from a lab assistant.
+2. Prepare the test tubes.
+When all the test tubes are ready, raise your HELP card to get a colorimeter from a lab assistant.

 3. Prepare the colorimeter using the procedure described previously (see page 16).
 Set the wavelength at 470 nm.
-Use deionized water for the blank.
+Use deionized water as blank.

-4. Record the absorbance of each tube at this wavelength.
+4. Record the absorbance of each test tube at this wavelength.
 Report the results in the previous table.

-4. Plot the absorbance A of the tubes as a function of the molar fraction of iron(III) $x(Fe^{3+})$.
+4. Plot the absorbance A of the test tubes as a function of the molar fraction of iron(III) $x(Fe^{3+})$.